yiisoft/config/README.md

 ```

 If you specify the file path, the remaining sections (`config-plugin-*`) in `composer.json` will be ignored
-and configurations will be read from the specified PHP file.
-The path to the PHP configuration
-file is considered relative to where the `composer.json` file is located.
+and configurations will be read from the PHP file specified.
+The path is relative to where the `composer.json` file is located.

 ## Configuration modifiers